bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it try and solve?

+React is a component based framework javascript library that helps people build and create interactive user interfaces.

-1. What does it mean to _think_ in react?
+2. What does it mean to _think_ in react?

+To be able to think on an individual, ie 'component', level.

-1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+Fuctional components are just functions while class components have state.

-1. Describe state.
+4. Describe state.

+A state is where I live.
+In Massachusetts.
+JK.
+A state is the current properties of an application at any given moment.

-1. Describe props.
+5. Describe props.

+To give someone kudos.
+JK Again.
+Props are values of data that is being passed down in a component from a parent.